AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/docs/accounts.md

 * Two apps hosted on different domains do not share account state due to browser storage being segemented by domain.
 * `getAllAccounts()` is not ordered and is not guaranteed to be in the same order across multiple calls
 * Each successful call to an acquireToken or login API will return exactly one account
+* As of 2.39.0, MSAL Browser supports [Multi-tenant Accounts](./multi-tenant-accounts.md).